tilek/about-me/my_startup_ideas.md

   - Dashboard of most important metrics for humanity

 ## Goal: Every individual acts rationally.
-  For more infor see: https://github.com/tilek/text/blob/master/individual_rationality
+  For more info see: https://github.com/tilek/text/blob/master/individual_rationality

 ## Goal: Everyone does only what they enjoy doing summing up to long term net positive for everyone.
   - Help people find and expand their "ikigai"